 You probably have a process at this point.
 Your team churns out as much copy as possible.
 Maybe you pull a few pieces a day from wire services.
 Add a featured image from AP or Getty.
 Grab some screenshots of social media posts if they make sense.
 But a video producer?
 A photographer?
 A graphic designer?
+Design tools for social media content can be expensive.
 Who has a budget for that?
-You will also need data to backup your posts, which is why our data-driven social publishing tool is perfect to help you seamlessly post and report on your data.
+You will also need data to inform your posts, which is why our data-driven social publishing tool is perfect to help you seamlessly post and report on your data.

 In this post, we’re going to look at some tools that are free/cheap, and super easy to use.
 You don’t have to have the entire Adobe suite to create awesome content.

 Images are probably the most familiar to you, as graphics are an essential part of social media and most websites.
 If you’re creating content, you’ve dealt with images and the legality surrounding the ones you can use.
 If you’re a newsroom, you probably have a subscription to something like AP or Getty.

 Here are some great options if you want to make some custom graphics or access some more content:

 A great freemium resource.
 There are tons of templates for social graphics, banners, and more, plus access to a deep well of fonts, images, etc. The Pro subscription is $9.99/month, and there is also an enterprise version available.

 Snappa is a direct competitor to Canva.
 The goal is to be an all-purpose design tool that makes graphic design accessible to everybody.
 The downloads are limited, though, which may require most companies to upgrade to the $10/month Pro plan.